cosinekitty/astronomy/source/kotlin/doc/rotation-ecl-eqd.md

 fun [rotationEclEqd](rotation-ecl-eqd.md)(time: [Time](-time/index.md)): [RotationMatrix](-rotation-matrix/index.md)

-Calculates a rotation matrix from ecliptic J2000 (ECL) to equatorial of-date (EQD).
+Calculates a rotation matrix from J2000 mean ecliptic (ECL) to equatorial of-date (EQD).

 This is one of the family of functions that returns a rotation matrix for converting from one orientation to another.
 Source: ECL = ecliptic system, using equator at J2000 epoch.
 Target: EQD = equatorial system, using equator of date.